 - URL specifies, what type of protocol is to be used whereas URI doesn’t involve the protocol specification.

-A URI is an identifier comprising of a sequence of character, which enables uniform identification of resources by a separately defined extendable set of changing schemes (i.e. name, address, or context).
-On the other hand, URL is a subset of URI which identifies a resource using one of the URI schemes (i.e. location).
+A URI is an identifier comprising a set of character, which permits uniform identification of resources by a uniquely specified extendable set of changing schemes (i.e. name, address, or context).
+On the other hand, URL is a subset of URI which describes a resource using one of the URI schemes (i.e. location).